How to get from Cusco to Machu Picchu (Without Trekking)

 What is the Best Way to Travel from Cusco to Machu Picchu?

-Importantly, you cannot travel directly from Cusco to Machu Picchu.
+Importantly, you cannot travel directly to Machu Picchu from the city of Cusco.

-First, you’ll have to get from Cusco to Aguas Calientes – the town next door.
+First, you’ll have to get to Aguas Calientes – the town next door.
 And there, you’ll switch transport and travel from Aguas Calientes to Machu Picchu by bus or on foot.

 Can you Drive from Cusco to Machu Picchu?